 Just like straw is in the fields, grass clippings should be allowed to sit and dry out in the sun after they are cut.
 This requires timing the lawn cutting to allow for the turf clippings to dry.
 Dry grass clippings can be spread thinly around strawberry plants as mulch.
 Fresh clippings can also be used (but must be applied even more thinly).

 Here is a video I made about using dried clippings from ornamental grasses as a mulch for my strawberry plants:

 7. Strawberry Mats to Cover Soil Around Strawberries

 Strawberry mats and other types of mulch ring mats (like these coco coir plant ring mats) are specialized round fabric collars that lay on the soil around the base of each strawberry plant.
 Each circle of fabric is about a food wide in diameter.
 Some strawberry mats include a bit of copper to help deter slugs and snails from eating your lovely strawberries.
 You could also make your own strawberry mats by creating circle collars with thick fabric, carpet, or even a heavier-grade recycled plastic.

 8. Shredded Leaves for Strawberry Plant Mulch

-Shredded leaves can be used as a growing season mulch for strawberries.
+Shredded leaves can be used as a growing season mulch for strawberries (where available).
 As with grass clippings, shredded leaves do best as mulch when dried out a bit before use.
 They also tend to mat together better when applied in thin layers rather than being dumped on all at once.
 Use a mulching lawnmower with a bag to shred and collect leaves on the lawn, or choose a powerful leaf shredder vacuum for collecting and mulching leaves in garden beds.

 9. Wood Chip Mulch for Strawberries